ska-telescope/ska-sdp-qa-signal-display/README.md

 3. `signal-display-api`
 4. `signal-display-ui`

 For 2-4 see README.md inside each folder.
+TODO: dockerize.

 # Message Broker Setup / Run